Family Medicine Residency

 While the program is new, Monroe Clinic has over 60 years of experience hosting medical students and residents on rural rotations.
 More than 75% of the 80 employed physicians share their experience and medical expertise with learners focusing on the essentials of high quality and compassionate care.
 In addition to the residency, Monroe Clinic offers fellowships to family medicine physicians in Rural Emergency Medicine and Hospitalist Medicine.

 The Monroe Clinic Family Medicine Residency Program has dual accreditation with ACGME and AOA.
-For 2018, the program will be participating in both the NRMP and NMS match.
+For 2018, the program will be participating in both the NRMP and NMS match systems.
 The Rural Family Medicine Residency Program accepts applications through ERAS.
 The AOA program number is 362337 and the ACGME program number is 1205600677.

 CJ Smith, DO – Site Director, Osteopathic Program Director/DME